Eliane Elias: Biography

 In 2009, EMI Japan released Eliane Elias Plays Live.
 Light My Fire, released in 2011, features four compositions written or co-written by Elias and includes covers of songs by the Doors, Stevie Wonder, and Paul Desmond.
 In September 2011, her song "What About the Heart (Bate Bate)" was nominated for a Latin Grammy in the category of Best Brazilian Song.
 In 2012, she collaborated with bassist Marc Johnson on the album Swept Away, the Editor's and Critics' choice in 2012 DownBeat and Jazztimes magazines, respectively.
 Her 2013 release, I Thought About You, reached No. 1 on the U.S. and French Amazon.com websites; No. 2 on iTunes U.S., France and Brazil; and No. 4 on Billboard.

 Made in Brazil was followed by Dance of Time, which debuted at No. 1 on two Billboard: jazz and world music.
 Both Made in Brazil and Dance of Time debuted at No. 1 on iTunes in seven countries and won Grammy awards for Best Latin Jazz Album of the Year.

 Her 2019 album Love Stories reached the No. 1 position as Best Seller Amazon.com Latin Jazz, No. 1 Best Seller Amazon.com Brazilian Jazz and No. 2 Best Seller Amazon.com Orchestral.

 Her 2021 album Mirror, Mirror, which she recorded with Chick Corea and Chucho Valdés, won the Grammy Award for Best Latin Jazz Album.

 Personal life

-Elias is Brazilian of Lebanese descent.
+Elias is Brazilian, of Lebanese descent.

 She was married to American trumpeter Randy Brecker, with whom she has a daughter, the singer/songwriter Amanda Elias Brecker, born in 1984.

-She married Marc Johnson in 1999, who plays bass in her band and co-produces her recordings.
+Elias married Marc Johnson in 1999, who plays bass in her band and co-produces her recordings.